Philadelphia DUI Attorney

 Securing favorable outcomes for clients facing DUI charges

 A Driving Under the Influence, or DUI, charge is quite common, especially on weekends or during holidays.
 Many Pennsylvania residents have, or know someone who has, been charged with a DUI.
 Many people try to handle their DUI case without a defense attorney, with disappointing results.
-When faced with a DUI charge, individuals in Chester County, Montgomery County, Bucks County, and across the New Jersey state line choose The Law Offices of Michael T. van der Veen.
+When faced with a DUI charge, individuals in Chester County, Montgomery County, Bucks County, and across the New Jersey state line choose van der Veen, O’Neill, Hartshorn, and Levin.
 Count on our skilled Philadelphia DUI attorneys to provide the unwavering representation and savvy defense strategies when you need it.
 We are passionate about protecting your rights, your freedom and your future.

 What are the penalties of a DUI conviction in Pennsylvania?